trashhalo/obsidian-plugin-e2e-test/README.md

 ## Notable files
 - test/spec.js - This is a mocha test case that is using [spectron](https://www.electronjs.org/spectron) to control obsidian
 - Dockerfile - This will let you run your tests inside CI
+- .github/workflows/action.yml - CI setup so your tests run in github

 ## Running the test cases